OpenRiskNet/home/openshift/certificates/README.md

 >   Note: both the deployment config and the service need to be deployed together.

-Check everything is running OK:
+Check everything is running OK, specifically that `rc/acme-controller-1` is in a `Ready` state:
 ```
 $ oc get all
 NAME                 REVISION   DESIRED   CURRENT   TRIGGERED BY